NyuB/self-docker-action/README.md

 + Logging to a custom repository
 + Publishing the built images

-## Supported runners
+## Supported architecture

-This action is tested for ubuntu-latest.
-It does not work on windows or macOS runners.
+This action is tested on ubuntu-latest and windows-latest.
+**NB:** It is not possible to cross-build images, e.g. a windows runner can only build windows-based images.

 ## Usage
 ```yaml